tsuru/tsuru/docs/reference/config.rst

 If enabled, the server will validate the certificates before server's start and during the certificates auto-reload process (if any).
-If a certificate expires during server execution (after loaded by server), so this feature will gracefully shutdown the server.
+If a certificate expires during server execution (after loaded by server) this feature will gracefully shutdown the server.

 tls:auto-reload:interval